 How do you go about

-Qualified – with Royal Photographic Society – Peace of mind for a professional standard.
+Qualified – with Royal Photographic Society – Peace of mind for a professional standard from photographers.

 Full-Time Professional: – Not an inexperienced amateur.